Raleigh Schools with Nursing Programs

 Accelerated Bachelor of Science in Nursing (Second Degree)

 NCCU offers an accelerated program for students who would like to receive their BSN as a second degree.
-The curriculum for this program follows that of the traditional nursing program, but allows students to use 60 credits from their first degree and take courses in the summer months to finish the program in 16 consecutive months.
+The curriculum for this program follows that of the traditional nursing program, but allows students to finish the program in 14-15 months.
 To be considered for the program, students must have completed all required general education and pre-nursing courses.

 Durham Technical Community College